-Install the software (p.134).
+■ Install the software (p.134).

-Use the provided interface cable to connect the camera to your computer.
+- Use the provided interface cable to connect the camera to your computer. - Use the interface cable provided with the camera. - Connect the cable to the camera's

-- Use the interface cable provided with the camera. - Connect the cable to the camera's DIGITAL > terminal with the cable plug's <+-> icon facing the front of the camera. - Connect the cord's plug to the computer's USB terminal. - 3 Use EOS Utility to download the images/movies. - For details, refer to the Software Instruction Manual on the CD-ROM (p.135).
+< DIGITAL > terminal with the cable plug's < ← > icon facing the front of the camera. - Connect the cord's plug to the computer's USB terminal. - 3 Use EOS Utility to download the images/movies. - For details, refer to the EOS Utility Instruction Manual (p.135).

-Under the [Ý3] tab, if [Wi-Fi] is set to [Enable], the camera cannot connect to a computer.
+Under the [♥3] tab, if [Wi-Fi] is set to [Enable], the camera cannot connect to a computer.
 Set [Wi-Fi] to [Disable], then connect the interface cable.